-Preston is a senior vice president at McGuireWoods Consulting, where he works in the firm's infrastructure and economic development group.
-His experience lies in water, wastewater, and energy generation projects, and he advises clients on project site selection and regulatory affairs.
+Preston Bryant is a senior vice president at McGuireWoods Consulting where he works in the firm’s Infrastructure and Economic Development group.
+He has served in local, state, and federal elected and appointed office.
+His expertise lies in waste, wastewater, and energy generation projects, and he advises clients on project site selection and regulatory affairs.

-In 2009, President Obama appointed Preston to chair the National Capital Planning Commission, the central planning agency for all federal lands and buildings in Washington, DC, suburban Maryland, and Northern Virginia.
-At NCPC, he presides over a staff of some 45 planners, architects, engineers and other professionals
+President Obama appointed Preston in 2009 to serve as chairman of the National Capital Planning Commission, the U.S. government’s central planning agency for all federal-owned lands and buildings in Washington, DC, and its Virginia and Maryland environs.
+Preston served in this role for nine years (2009-2018).

 McGuireWoods Consulting LLC ("MWC") is a wholly owned subsidiary of the McGuireWoods LLP law firm.
 From time to time, various McGuireWoods lawyers provide non-legal services to MWC clients, but MWC cannot provide legal services or advice.
 Therefore, any work MWC performs for a client does not give rise to an attorney-client relationship or privilege.
 Should you require legal services from McGuireWoods, as well as consulting services from MWC, you must engage the law firm separately.